gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 Knowing when to speak up and when to hold back is an important skill for effective collaboration.

 ### Bias To Action
-In a group it's sometimes easy to get stuck in a discussion that is taking forever without trying anything.
+In a group, it's sometimes easy to get stuck in a discussion that goes on forever without trying anything.
-More often than not it takes less effort to just try it out.
+Most of the time, it's less stressful to just try.
-Some discussions are just not worth it.
+Some discussions just are not worth it.
-When you notice several minutes of talking without any code being written, this should ring your bells.
+If you notice people talking for several minutes without writing any code, alarm bells should be ringing.
-For example when people are puzzling over the behavior of some code for a longer time.
+For example, if people are puzzling over the behavior of a particular code for an extended period of time.
-It is time to call for action, and propose to just run the code and see.
+It's time to call to action and suggest that you simply run the code and see.

 -
 -